Freely

 We made sure it was easy to know where your content was coming from.
 Adding a app icon to content card allowed for non-disruptive design while also calling out content source.

-TV Guide
+TV Guide and FAST channels

 We wanted to show a complete experience, with ways to keep user in the app and watching more.
-One way to do this is with end screens whoch can be used to show whats up next.
+One way to do this is with end screens which can be used to show whats up next.

 We went a step further and created a full screen immersive experience using artwork.
 Not only does this highlight what was up next on the current channel, but what was up next on other channels too.

-Future Vision
+Future vision

-We started to think towards the future of Live TV - how ca we enhance the experience to be more engaging and utilise the ‘in the moment’ feeling of watching something as it happens.
+We started to think towards the future of Live TV - how can we enhance the experience to be more engaging and utilise the ‘in the moment’ feeling of watching something as it happens.

 Shows like Love Island feature items related to the show like water bottle that make the user feel like they are immersed in the experience.
 What if we could highlight those items as they appear live.
 Using interactive ads, we can highlight points of purchase within the live show.